 The shoes have good traction – just the ideal balance between grabbing and giving to take quick cuts on the court.
 A 10.5 size (US) shoe weighs 15.4 oz.
 So these shoes are on the heavier side but they are extremely comfortable.

 This lightweight shoe is one of the best in the light-weight category of tennis shoes.
 The lightweight means that you sacrifice durability because there just is not enough material in the soles.
-It has decent traction that will allow you to move around the court easily.
+It has decent traction that will allow you to move or slide around the court easily.

 Stan Wawrinka wears the Yonex Power Cushion Eclipsion on the tennis tour.
 These shoes are known for their support and stability.
 They fit snugly and allow you to move from side to side with confidence.

 These shoes are firm and could have used more cushion for comfort.
 The shoe uppers are stiff and support your feet well.
 The outsoles feature a herringbone pattern that gives excellent traction on the court.

 The durability of this shoe is average.
 If you are someone prone to dragging the feet on the court and wearing out the outsole, I would consider the Asics Gel Resolution.

 These shoes look great on the court.
 The fit is rigid and narrow, so plan to give some time to break in.